 Some vet medicines – including many animal foods, shampoos, and homeopathic treatments – don't need agricultural compound and veterinary medicine (ACVM) registration in New Zealand.
 This means you may use, import, manufacture, and sell them with little restriction.

-An exemption under Regulations permits you to import, manufacture, sell, or use an agricultural compound without registration if you comply with the conditions placed on the exemption.
+An exemption permits you to import, manufacture, sell, or use an agricultural compound without registration if you comply with the conditions on the exemption.

-Exemptions are done by product types or groups.
-Only groups that pose very little risk if the products are manufactured and used properly can be exempt.
-Conditions placed on the exemptions are to ensure minimal risk.
+Exemptions are made by product type or group.
+Only groups that pose very little risk, if the products are manufactured and used properly, can be exempt.
+Conditions placed on the exemptions are to minimise the risk.

 Examples of exempted groups include:

 - some over-the-counter products (such as first aid preparations, including general disinfectants, antiseptics, and sanitisers)